GoodforGod/docker-compose-ultimate/README.md

 Docker Compose for all services that I was working with or configured while developing.

-Just in case I need to ready-n-run them all so I can do it from one place.
+Just in case I need to *ready-to-run* them all so I can do it from one place as *Docker-Compose*.
 Or as a builder with configured docker compose dependencies.

+All services have specified dependencies and configured to use each other.

 - [Databases:](#Databases)
     - [RDBMS:](#RDBMS)